Science and technology in Manchester: The 'Nuclear Family'

 In the late 19th and early 20th century, Manchester gained a pioneering reputation for a city at the centre of physics, namely in the field of nuclear physics.
 The 'Nuclear Family' was the alias given to a group of scientists who studied nuclear physics in Manchester.
-'Family' highlights the consistent development through the generations in nuclear physics, beginning with Thomson in the late 18th century and ending with James Chadwick in the 1930s who discovered the neutron.
-Ernest Rutherford is often described as the 'father of nuclear physics', equally the same could be said of J. J. Thomson who discovered the electron and isotopes, and ultimately taught Rutherford who later go on to split the atom.
+'Family' highlights the consistent development through the generations in nuclear physics, beginning with Thomson in the late 18th century and ending with James Chadwick in the 1930s, who discovered the neutron.
+Ernest Rutherford is often described as the 'father of nuclear physics', equally the same could be said of J. J. Thomson, who discovered the electron and isotopes, and ultimately taught Rutherford, who later went on to split the atom.
 Scientists who were part of the 'nuclear family' in Manchester included J. J. Thomson, Ernest Rutherford, Niels Bohr, Hans Geiger, Ernest Marsden, John Cockcroft and James Chadwick.

 J. J. Thomson, a Manchester-born physicist hailing from Cheetham Hill, who enrolled to Owens College as a 14-year-old.
 Thomson would go on to discover the electron in 1897 and isotope, as well as inventing the mass spectrometer.
-All of which, contributed to his award of the Nobel Prize in Physics in 1906.
+All of this contributed to his award of the Nobel Prize in Physics in 1906.
 Thomson also proposed the plum pudding model, which was later confirmed as scientifically incorrect by Rutherford.

 In 1907, Ernest Rutherford, a scientist who had been taught by Thomson at the University of Cambridge, moved to Manchester to become chair of physics at the Victoria University of Manchester.
 Rutherford hypothesised the Rutherford model, which was later improved on by Niels Bohr who proposed the Bohr model.
 Rutherford would later have a great influence on students such as Niels Bohr, Hans Geiger, Ernest Marsden and James Chadwick.
 Rutherford's main work would come in 1917 when he would 'split the atom'.